bsc-mem/UEPREDICT/README.md

 # UEPREDICT
 Method for model prediction and evaluation of DRAM Uncorrected Errors (UEs).
+Supplemental code for the SC20 paper ["Cost-Aware Prediction of Uncorrected DRAM Errors in the Field"](https://dl.acm.org/doi/10.5555/3433701.3433782).

-It is structured as follows:
+The project is structured as follows:

  - The folder [ue_predict](ue\_predict) is a module containing the necessary files and methods for training and evaluation.
  - The scripts [train_test.py](train\_test.py) and [evaluation.py](evaluation.py) provide a way of executing the aforementioned files by allowing to configure specific parameters, such as the length of the prediction window or the prediction frequency.